 Messi cards are tough to gauge, especially as they tend to amass so many bids when they come up at auction.

-It’s unlikely that you’ll be able to grab one for a steal, while the market rates are reasonably high at the moment.
+It’s unlikely that you’ll be able to grab one for a steal.
+Market rates are reasonably high at the moment.

 Given the age of his rookie cards we’d be wary, while more recent parallels should hold up well in the future.

-Any graded Messi card is likely to be worth more in a decade or so, but some have more potential to multiply in price than others.
+Any graded Messi card is likely to be worth more in a decade or so.
+However, some have more potential to multiply in price than others.

 His RCs came out a long time ago, and there aren’t as many copies as you might have expected.
 He’s also pictured in a Barca kit for the 2004 options, which is a nostalgic bonus given Messi’s recent transfer.